DETAILED ACTION

 Regarding claim 16, Sieller discloses the invention of claim 1 above.

-Sieller does not disclose wherein the digit immobilizer comprises a glove in which the plate(s) may be received to fit directly to a user's hand.
+Sieller does not disclose wherein the digit immobilizer comprises a glove in which the at least one plate is configured to be received to fit directly to a user's hand.

-However, Zurbuchen teaches an analogous hand immobilizer comprising a glove 1 (Fig. 1-4, device is a hand mitt being a glove) in which analogous plates 6 (Fig. 3 and Col. 2 line 30 – Col. 3 line 6, two plates 6, one against the palm and the other for placement against the back of the hand, receivable within the glove 1 pockets therein) may be received to fit directly to a user’s hand (Fig. 1-4, Col. 2 lines 1-13).
+However, Zurbuchen teaches an analogous hand immobilizer comprising a glove 1 (Fig. 1-4, device is a hand mitt being a glove) in which analogous plates 6 (Fig. 3 and Col. 2 line 30 – Col. 3 line 6, two plates 6, one against the palm and the other for placement against the back of the hand, receivable within the glove 1 pockets therein) configured to be received to fit directly to a user’s hand (Fig. 1-4, Col. 2 lines 1-13).

 Conclusion